umn-plseminar/umn-plseminar.github.io/content/news/2022-02-21-separation-logic-and-abstraction.md

 - We're meeting from 2:30pm to 4:00 on Monday, 2022-02-21.
 - We're planning to discuss "Separation Logic and Abstraction" ([pdf]).
 - If you want to attend in person, we have reserved Room 6-212 in Keller Hall.
+- Since no one had been using our Zoom link last semester, we are not currently providing this option.
+However, if you are interested in attending remotely, please email the mailing list so that we can accomodate you!
 - There's a calendar event [here][event], and the group calendar is currently [here](https://umn-plseminar.github.io/#calendar).

 <!--more-->